 - how to divide your property and debt.

-- One of you will have lived in BC for at least one year before you start your divorce and will live in BC throughout the divorce.
+- One of you has lived in BC for at least one year right before you start your divorce and is living in BC when you start the divorce proceeding.

 - You've been separated for at least one year.

 - You're not applying for divorce on the grounds of cruelty or adultery.